osiota10/Palindromes-Checker/README.md

 3. The program ignores spaces and punctuation characters

 ### How to use the Program
-1. Enter Python is installed in your Machine
+1. Ensure Python is installed on your Machine
 1. Clone or download the source code
 2. Run in your code editor